 Prince Charles Doesn't Want His Grandchildren On Social Media

 The Prince of Wales specifically raised concerns about the social media platforms Instagram, Twitter and Facebook and their damaging affect on children's mental health because the sites are all about comparing oneself to others they see on social media.

-Duchess Meghan Markle even deleted her personal social media accounts prior to marrying Prince Harry and has been quoted saying it has been "freeing" to not have to deal with or use the sites any longer.
+Duchess Meghan deleted her personal social media accounts prior to marrying Prince Harry and has been quoted saying it has been "freeing" to not have to deal with or use the sites any longer.
 However, Princess Eugenie is an active Instagram user as she is often found posting content regarding her and her family's charity work.
 She is able to have her own social media accounts because she is not a working member of the royal family.